πŸ“ Exercise M4.03

 • The categorical data must be one-hot encoded, set min_frequency=0.01 to group categories concerning less than 1% of the total samples.

-• The predictor is a LogisticRegression.
-You may need to increase the number of max_iter, which is 100 by default.
+• The predictor is a LogisticRegression with default parameters, except that you may need to increase the number of max_iter, which is 100 by default.

-Use the same 10-fold cross-validation strategy with return_estimator=True as above to evaluate this complex pipeline.
+Use the same 10-fold cross-validation strategy with return_estimator=True as above to evaluate the full pipeline, including the feature scaling and encoding preprocessing.

 # Write your code here.